 - Treatment that fell below expected standards leading to poor outcomes

-The panel is due to report on two further reviews later this year looking at stillbirths and neonatal mortality and morbidity at the Cwm Taf maternity services.
+The panel is due to report on two further reviews looking at stillbirths and neonatal mortality and morbidity.

-It is essential for these reviews, and the other maternity investigations currently underway in hospitals in across England, to be thorough, honest, and transparent.
+It is essential for all maternity investigations in hospitals, across England and Wales, to be thorough and transparent.

-Lessons must be learned from these catastrophic medical errors made at the Cwm Taf maternity services to prevent more families from suffering unnecessarily.
+Lessons must be learned from these catastrophic medical errors to prevent more families from suffering unnecessarily.

-Compensation is set aside for incidents involving an avoidable birth injury.
-The children and families affected have a right to pursue justice.
+Compensation is set aside for avoidable birth injuries.
+The families affected by maternity issues in Merthyr Tydfil, Llantrisant or Bridgend have a right to pursue justice.

-For children who are living with catastrophic injuries such as brain damage following preventable errors including: failing to listen to a mother’s concerns; a failure to detect and respond to signs that the baby is in distress; and failing to intervene in a timely manner, compensation from the Cwm Taf maternity services will help to pay for the care, equipment, and adaptations that they need.
+For children who are living with catastrophic injuries such as brain damage following preventable errors including: failing to listen to a mother’s concerns; a failure to detect and respond to signs the baby is in distress; and failing to intervene in a timely manner, compensation will help to pay for the care, equipment, and adaptations they need.

-The law, as it stands, places the responsibility on the affected family to prove that the birth injury could have been prevented had the acceptable medical care been provided.
+The law places the responsibility on the affected family to prove that the birth injury could have been prevented had adequate medical care been provided.

-Families who have suffered in silence following potentially avoidable birth injuries while under the care of the Cwm Taf maternity services, deserve justice and the ability to meet their child’s extensive needs.
+Families who have suffered in silence deserve justice and the ability to meet their child’s extensive needs.

 Our birth injury experts understand

 Diane Rostron and her team specialise in birth injuries compensation.
-This complex area of law is contentious and the hospitals responsible for these alleged incidents defend any claims strongly.
+This complex area of law is contentious and the maternity services responsible for these alleged incidents defend any claims strongly.

-Our team offers extensive expertise gained over a 25+ year period and offer an enviable track record of settling £multi-million claims – even when families have been let down by previous solicitors who simply could not uncover the evidence needed to secure the compensation that they are entitled to.
+Our team offers extensive expertise gained over a 25+ year period and an enviable track record of settling £multi-million claims – even when families have been let down by previous solicitors who simply could not uncover the evidence needed to secure compensation.

-We have acted against the Cwm Taf maternity services for nearly 10 years representing families who have been significantly let down, ignored, and hurt.
+We have acted against the Cwm Taf maternity units in south Wales for nearly 10 years representing families who have been significantly let down, ignored, and hurt.

-We have won cases where the Cwm Taf maternity services have strongly denied any wrongdoing.
+We have won cases where the Cwm Taf Morgannwg University Health Board has strongly denied any wrongdoing.

 Our empathetic solicitors work with highly experienced specialist independent medical experts and barristers.
-We find every piece of evidence required to prove what families have known all along – that their baby should not have suffered any injuries.
+We find every piece of evidence required to prove what families have known all along – that their baby should not have been injured.

-We will talk you through the legal process of making a birth injury claim for compensation against the Cwm Taf maternity services.
+We will talk you through the legal process of making a birth injury claim against the Cwm Taf health board’s maternity services.
 We will stand by your side every step of the way.

 We are here to listen, and to help.